What is a lifting table?

 What is meant by min. height?

-What does stroke mean?
+What does hike mean?

-What is an evenly distributed load?
+What is evenly distributed load?

 What is a double horizontal shaft lifting table?